 Human Rights and Trade Policy Advisor

 Anasuya Syam is the Human Rights and Trade Policy Advisor at the Human Trafficking Legal Center.
-She leads HT Legal’s initiative on the U.S. Tariff Act and forced labor, with a focus on conducting investigations and submitting petitions under the Tariff Act.
-She works with pro bono counsel, civil society groups, government, business and other stakeholders to push for greater accountability through the enforcement of the Tariff Act import ban.
-The initiative seeks to use trade remedies to address forced labor in supply chains.
+She leads the Human Trafficking Legal Center’s initiative on the U.S. Tariff Act and forced labor, with a focus on conducting investigations and submitting petitions under the Tariff Act.
+She works with pro bono counsel, civil society groups, government, business and other stakeholders to push for greater accountability through the enforcement of the Tariff Act import prohibition.
+Syam is the co-author of a practice guide titled Importing Freedom: Using the US Tariff Act to Combat Forced Labor in Supply Chains, which provides advocates with the nuts and bolts on using U.S. Tariff Act to halt goods made using forced labor from entering the United States.
+The guide has been translated into four languages.
+Syam has also published multiple op-eds and articles on the U.S. Tariff act and forced labor.
+She chairs an advisory group of NGOs working to enhance the impact of the Tariff Act in addressing forced labor.